Like Cats and Dogs (unrelated anecdotes included!)

 Eight months after moving into our new house, and just as Bud was getting really comfortable, we decided to get a dog.
 Since Bud’s successfully lived with a yellow lab for a year, we hoped that Bones and Bud would get along right away.
 Here’s how I pictured it; Bones might hold Bud’s hair back as he puked up our houseplants, and in return Bud might provide his services as a comfortable feline thermo-pillow.
 But it was not meant to be…

 --In case I’m boring you (don’t worry, this happens to many people), here’s an anecdotal link to refresh your interest in this story by distracting you for a brief period of time.
-Here are instructions on
+Here are instructions on how to shuffle a deck of cards with one hand(opens a new window).
+Amazing!

 As I was saying, the vision I had for their amicable coexistence was not meant to be.